-2.5 Buyer shall nominate to Seller (inform Seller of) Buyer’s daily requirement, in MMBTU, two and one half (2.5) hours prior to CIG’s regular nomination deadline.
+2.5 Buyer shall nominate to Seller (inform Seller of) Buyer’s daily requirement, in MMBTU, no later than 7:30 MST.
 Nominations received after this time (including late and intraday nominations) shall be accommodated by Seller on a reasonable efforts basis.
 If, for any reason, Force Majeure or otherwise, Seller cannot deliver the nominated volume, Seller shall notify Buyer of Seller’s inability to deliver within two (2) hours of Seller learning of its inability to deliver.
 Such notification(s) shall not relieve the Seller of its obligation to deliver the daily nominated volumes under this Agreement, unless excused under other provisions contained herein.

 2.6 Buyer shall pay for the volumes nominated or the volumes delivered during the month, whichever is less.